AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_account.md

 ### Misc.
 ~> **NOTE:** On Terraform versions 0.12.x, 0.13.x, and 0.14.x, Terraform will not detect any changes to the account when the account audit fail warning is given.
 In order to apply changes or set `audit_account = false`, please run `terraform apply -refresh=false`.
 * `audit_account` - (Optional) Specify whether to enable the audit account feature.
 If this feature is enabled, terraform will give a warning if there is an issue with the account credentials.
 Changing `audit_account` to "false" will not prevent the Controller from performing account audits.
 It will only prevent Terraform from displaying a warning.
 Valid values: true, false.
 Default: false.
 Available as of provider version 2.19+. **Note: The warning may still appear for a few hours after fixing the underlying issue.**
+* `group_names` - (Optional) A list of existing RBAC group names.
+This attribute should only be used when creating an account.
+Updating this attribute will have no effect.
+Available as of provider version R2.23.0+.

 -> **NOTE:** Please make sure that the IAM roles/profiles have already been created before running this, if `aws_iam = true`.
 More information on the IAM roles is at https://docs.aviatrix.com/HowTos/iam_policies.html and https://docs.aviatrix.com/HowTos/HowTo_IAM_role.html